 One of Cauvin's final new creations for Spirou was 'Coup a foudre', a series about a transgender bull, of which three long stories were drawn by David Deth between 2008 and 2010.
 Also in 2008, Cauvin and Bercovici participated in a new series of mini-books containing a 'Femmes en Blanc' spin-off, and created a series of gags about sports collected in the book 'Ce qu'il faut savoir avant de pratiquer des sports de competition' in 2012.

 Additionally, Cauvin also wrote comic series that were published exclusively in Spirou's Flemish counterpart.
 On demand of Flemish editors Jos Wauters and Erwin Cavens, Cauvin wrote and drew(!)
 'Zotico', a comic strip in which the author and his garden spider have the starring role, in 1981.
-When Robbedoes got its own section with original Dutch and Flemish material in 1983, Cauvin participated with some short stories in cooperation with Louis-Michel Carpentier, stories with 'Circus Maximus' with Hec Leemans and the funny Olympics 'De Lolympische Spelen' with Caryl Strzlecki.
+When Robbedoes got its own section with original Dutch and Flemish material in 1983, Cauvin participated with some short stories in cooperation with Louis-Michel Carpentier, 'Circus Maximus' episodes with Hec Leemans and the funny Olympics 'De Lolympische Spelen' with Caryl Strzlecki.

 Cauvin has been somewhat of a cult star in the pages of Spirou since Thierry Tinlot's tenure as editor-in-chief from 1993 until 2004.
 He had a starring role in photo comics, editorial pages and jokes (including a coup for the chief editorship in 1996), and appeared on covers and in comics like 'Le Boss' and 'Raoul, scénariste choc' by Bercovici and Zidrou.
 His 70th birthday was celebrated with a special issue in 2008.
 Well after reaching pensionable age, Raoul Cauvin is still a highly productive writer for Spirou.
 By the 1990s he had already trained a new generation of writers including François Gilson and Dugomier, but he has remained standing at the front.